rpacelli/FC_deep_bayesian_networks/README.md

-# deepL_beyond_infwidth
+# FC deep bayesian networks

+This repo contains all the code necessary to reproduces results obtained in "PAPER TITLE", that is:
-This code trains deep fully connected networks on regression tasks with quadratic loss function in a teacher-student bayesian setting.
+- Training of deep fully connected networks in the bayesian setting (with discretised langevin dynamics)
+- Theory computation

 The script to be run is ```main.py```.